TheLastCS/TheLastCS/README.md

 <h1 align="center">Hi 👋, I'm Christian Stewart</h1>
 <h3 align="center">An emerging developer from the Philippines.</h3>
 <p align="center">I am currently a 3rd Year Computer Science Student from the University of San Carlos.
 Focused Mainly on creating Web designs and Graphic designs but I am open to Mobile Development projects as well.
 I have worked with basic HTML, CSS, and JS projects.
-React, C#, and Xamarin have also been a part of my projects.
+React, React Native, & Flutter are my current development choices.
 Traditional and Digital graphics are within my capabilities.</p>

 <details>
   <summary>🧑 More about Me!</summary>